Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Health care services provided by the Department of Defense are available to you and your family at your installation.
 We know that finding the right health care is important, especially in special circumstances such as emergency or during recent move.
 Here, you’ll find information and options about the services you have regarding healthcare.

-Emergent care and specialty care is provided by the United States Naval Hospital Okinawa (USNHO) Camp Foster and it serves the entire DoD Community on Okinawa.
+Emergency and specialty care is provided by the United States Naval Hospital Okinawa on Camp Foster and it serves the entire Department of Defense community on Okinawa.
 Camp Foster is located about 15 minutes south of Kadena.
-For more information please call (USNHO) at DSN 315-646-7555 or COMM: 011-81-611-746-5555.
-Also, click here for more information.

 When you move, TRICARE moves with you.
 No matter where you go in the world, TRICARE is there before, during and when you get to your next duty station.